Confidence Counselling & Self-Esteem Counselling London

 - We may stay stuck in unloving relationship through fear of being alone

-Putting Trust In Us Most of us find it hard to trust others, unless we trust ourselves.
-Our lack of trust may date back to old wounds.
-And when we do trust us, we are less reliant on others to give us only what we can give to ourselves.
+Self-Trust, Putting Trust In Us Most of us find it hard to trust others, unless we trust ourselves (including our natural intuition, instincts, gut reactions).
+Our lack of trust (or self-doubt) may date back to old wounds.
+In our early years we may have had a trusting nature, yet picked up some wounds along the way and if we were hurt as a child (or trauma), we may have unhealed trust issues now.
+Learning to regain trust, putting faith in who we are and our own path may now be important to us.
+And when we do trust ourself, we are less reliant on others to give us only what we can give to ourselves.
 Some of us may lack confidence in trusting who we are - self-trust (see also Emotional Insecurity, Inadequacy).
-We may forever be comparing us with others.
-We may have become cynical, when discussing certain things, developed a habit of mistrusting not only us but also everyone else (see also Trust, Vulnerability & Intimacy In The Relationship).
+We may forever be comparing ourself with others.
+We may have become cynical, when discussing certain things, developed a habit of mistrusting not only us but also everyone else (see also Trusting Our Partner, Trusting Ourselves).
 Being truthful in our relationship may also be important.
-Some of us may blindly put all our trust in others, yet not in ourself, not listening to that distant call or still voice inside of us, one we may have known all along.
-We may have let what others say or do define us and become dependent on them for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration to be our moral compass , so also our self-worth becomes based on how others perceive us or our emotional evaluation, which has nothing to do with our intrinsic worth.
-Trusting our feelings (so called positive and negative ones) as information and messages for us may support us.
-In our early years we may have been trusting in nature, yet picked up some wounds along the way and if we were hurt as a child, we may have unhealed trust issues now.
-Learning to regain trust, putting faith in who we are and our own path may now be important to us.
-Believing in and honouring who we are, and our own strength, gives us trust, as does finding our courage to trust things will work out, doing what we need to do, even when afraid.
+Some of us may blindly put all our trust in others, yet not in ourself, not listening to that distant call or still voice inside of us, the one we may have known all along.
+We may have let what others say or do define us and become dependent on them for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration to be our moral compass , so our self-worth becomes based on how others perceive us.
+Trusting our own emotional evaluation, intrinsic worth, intuition, feelings (so called positive and negative ones) as information and messages for us may support us.
+Believing in and honouring who we are, and our own strengths, gives us trust, as does finding our courage to trust things will work out, doing what we need to do, even when afraid.
 And this trust supports us no matter what's happening around us.
 Building trust with ourself when our loving actions line up with our words may be important, alongside having faith in promises we make & keep.
-Our self-trust can be our foundation, when we are in touch with it and hold on to it, supported by our resilience.
-As we place trust in us and in our own ground, we may have more of a capacity to calm ourself, putting ourself at ease and reflect, observe & respond to whatever comes our way, putting trust in our actions, move forward.
+Our self-trust can be our foundation (which is influenced by our early bonding patterns), and when we are in touch with it and hold on to it, this supports our resilience.
+As we place trust in us and in our own ground, we may have more of a capacity to calm ourself, put ourself at ease, reflect, observe & respond to whatever comes our way, putting trust in our actions and move forward.
 We may have very specific issues around trust:

 - Can we trust our real feelings?